Invisalign versus Braces, which is better for you?

 - “IPR” is used infrequently and is mostly never done.
 Reducing enamel from your teeth is never done with self-ligating braces, unless for a true Bolton Discrepancy or tooth anatomy issue.

 - You cannot remove your braces.
 They are “glued” on with a fluoride infused resin that attaches to your tooth.

 - Good dental hygiene is a must.
 Seeing your hygienist every four to six months is important to maintain healthy gums.

-At TenBrook Orthodontics we offer a variety of treatment options to get that perfect smile you’ve always wanted.
+At TenBrook Orthodontics we offer a variety of kids orthodontics and adult treatments to get that perfect smile you’ve always wanted.
 Come in for a free consultation with our Team of Experts and we will help you decide what option is right for you!